MaDHouSe79/mh-parking/README.md

 ## ⚙️ Settings
 - 👉 Change the max cars that can park in the world space, change the amount from Config.Maxcarparking in the config.lua file.
 - 👉 Vip users can be added in shared/config.lua => Config.VipPlayers = {} only if you use the vip option.
+- 👉
-- 👉 A little knowledge of programming and use your brains cause i'am not going to help you install this mod, cause it's very easy to do.
+- 👉 Knowledge of programming and use your brains cause i'am not going to help you install this mod, cause it's very easy to do.